Best Western Plus Columbia North East

 Lake Wateree State Park is great for the entire family as well.
 Enjoy an adventurous day using the designated swimming areas, picnic shelters, and numerous hiking and mountain biking trails that wind through the parks beautiful wooded scenery.

-Poinsett State Park was established in 1934, and has since become a prime location for hiking, biking, fishing, and boating.
+Poinsett State Park was established in 1934, and has since become a prime location for hiking, biking, fishing, and boating along the coast.
 The park is surrounded by the Manchester State Forest, lending to the natural beauty and wildlife.
 The park also houses amenities like wireless internet, a gift shop, and picnic shelters.

 The plantation delights visitors with its original decor, artifacts, and structure, all representative of 19th century central South Carolina.
 Guests are encouraged to visit the on-site gift shop located in the mansions basement as well.